-We are registering [•] shares of our common stock, pre-funded warrants to purchase [•] shares of our common stock and warrants to purchase up to [•] shares of our common stock for public sale pursuant to this prospectus.
+We are registering 3,035,000 shares of our common stock, pre-funded warrants to purchase 1,765,000 shares of our common stock, Series A Warrants to purchase up to 4,800,000 shares of our common stock, Series B Warrants to purchase up to 4,800,000 shares of our common stock, and Series C Warrants to purchase up to 4,800,000 shares of our common stock for public sale pursuant to this prospectus.
 The registration of these securities will permit the public resale of such securities.
 The registration and availability of such a significant number of securities for trading in the public market may have an adverse effect on the market price of our securities.